← All varieties

 Fruit

-Form: Roundish sometimes inclined to conic, often slightly oblate, elliptical or broadly and obscurely ribbed; sides sometimes unequal, uniform in size and shape.
+Form: Roundish, sometimes inclined to conic, often slightly oblate, elliptical or broadly and obscurely ribbed; sides sometimes unequal, uniform in size and shape.

-Core: Irregular, abaxile, medium to large; cells often unsymmetrical, open or partly closed; core lines meeting or somewhat clasping.
-Carpels roundish or inclined to cordate, slightly tufted.
+Core irregular, abaxile, medium to large; cells often unsymmetrical, open or partly closed (Beach) or open or closed (Hedrick); core lines meeting or somewhat clasping.
+Carpels roundish or inclined to cordate (Beach) or roundish (Hedrick), slightly tufted.
+Seeds below medium to large (Beach) or medium to large (Hedrick), light brown, rather narrow, acute, tufted.

-Season and Storage
+Season

 Uses